 Our group members have learned that filtered refill stations are becoming standard and are valued equally by students and faculty.
 This mutually beneficial proposition will allow our entire school to enjoy cold, clean, filtered water which shouldn't be a privilege, but a right.”

+Victory!
+The school system listened to YUH! and two refill stations are installed and two more are on order.
 Last year, this group focused on access to healthy food and drinks.
 They contacted all members of the Montgomery County Council repeatedly asking for their support for the Healthy Vending Act.
 Despite opposition by the beverage and snack food lobbyists, their testimony helped passed this ordinance, which now requires vending machines at libraries, rec centers, and other government buildings to offer 50% fewer unhealthy drinks and snacks.

 archnova mental health campaign (Issaquah, WA)

 This mission of the Archnova Mental Health Campaign is to create "simple yet in depth solutions to aid students’ mental health through implementing mental health programs in schools."
 This team has interviewed students and staff, completed a survey, produced a video and now is working with their state legislator on a bill to strengthen access to mental health services across the state.
 According to 16-year-old Seika Brown, the founder of Archnova: